nikitajadhav12022008-maker/To-do-list/README.md

 ## ✨ Features:

--Add new tasks
+- Add new tasks
--Delete selected tasks
+- Delete selected tasks
--Clear all tasks
+- Clear all tasks
--Auto-save tasks to file
+- Auto-save tasks to file
--Load saved tasks on startup
+- Load saved tasks on startup
--Warning popups for empty inputs
+- Warning popups for empty inputs
--Simple and clean graphical interface
+- Simple and clean graphical interface

 ---